oriolakolawole/Ransomware-Detection-using-Neural-Network/README.md

-# 🛡️ Ransomware Detection & Family Classification via PE Header Visualisation
+# Ransomware Detection & Family Classification via PE Header Visualisation

 A deep learning project that detects ransomware and identifies its family by converting **Windows PE header bytes into images** and applying transfer learning with **ResNet50, Xception, and VGG16**.
-Two classification tasks are tackled across two notebooks using the same dataset.

 ---

-## 💡 Core Idea
+## Core Idea

 Each binary executable's PE header (first 1024 bytes) is reshaped into a **32×32 grayscale image**, upscaled to **256×256 RGB**, and fed into pre-trained CNN architectures.
 The intuition is that malware families share structural byte patterns in their headers that manifest as visually distinguishable textures — making image-based classification a viable approach.